olendorf/ezid-php/README.md

 ## Configuring

 Copy and rename ```src/ezid/ezid.json.example``` to ```src/ezid/ezid.json```.
 Then edit it to reflect your credentials and shoulders.
-If do not wish to use the config file just delete it (or don't copy and rename in the first place).
+If upi do not wish to use the config file just delete it (or don't copy and rename in the first place).
+You can always override the values as you wish.

 ## Usage

-## Creating The Connection
+### Creating The Connection

 ```php
 /**